Dental Model Die

 Software: Alpha 3D

-This guide covers printing dies in two similar orientations:
+This guide shows how to print dental model dies in two orientations:

-A. Angled: Dental dies are normally designed at an angle to match the normal shape of a dental model.
-Printing dies at an angle is relatively easy, but it may require more supports, and the final accuracy of the print at the tooth or crown fitting areas can be less accurate.
+A. Angled: Dental model dies are normally designed in the same angle as the dental model.
+Printing dental model dies at an angle is relatively easy, but it may require more supports and the tooth or crown fitting areas can be less accurate.
 The fit can also be tighter when printed at an angle, especially if you print the model in a horizontal orientation (i.e. flat).
 We strongly suggest you print dental model dies in a vertical orientation.

-B. Vertical: Printing the dental model die in a vertical orientation usually improves overall die accuracy, and possibly reduces the amount of necessary supports.
-It takes a little more time to orient a die vertically, and it will take a little longer to print, because printing vertically increases the number of layers.
+B. Vertical: Printing the dental model die in a vertical orientation usually improves overall die accuracy, and can reduce the number of necessary supports.
+It takes more time to put the die in a vertical orientation and it takes longer to print because there are more layers.

 Both orientations print well enough for clinical and lab applications.
-Sometimes the same print will include dies designed from the same model that are better printed both ways, so it is possible to have both orientations in the same print.
+Sometimes, the same print includes dies that are designed from the same model and that are better printed in both angled and vertical orientation, so it is possible to have both orientations in the same print.

 1. Print Analysis